-Girl Dies From Overdose, Might Have Used Drugs Mom and Boyfriend Left Lying Around, Police Say
+Girl Dies From Overdose, Might Have Used Drugs Mom And Boyfriend Left Lying Around, Police Say

 Higgins admitted to police that she and her boyfriend stashed drugs at their Greencastle residence.
 In her self-acclaimed defense, the 29-year-old woman said she kept her meth in a bag on the top shelf, where her kids could not reach it and locked the Suboxone in a safe.

-Bennett said he always had his drugs on him, so that he could use it whenever he wanted.
-However, he owned up that he left the Subtutex on a stand next to the bed.
+Bennett said he always had his drugs on him so that he could use it whenever he wanted.
+However, he owned up that he left the Subutex (buprenorphine) on a stand next to the bed.

 Rodney Mower told investigators that the couple always prepared and used meth in the bedroom and set up a “baby gate” to keep the kids out.
 However, he said it was highly likely that Logan had stumbled on drug paraphernalia and fatally used it.